Near-Optimal Algorithm for Distribution-Free Junta Testing

-Denote by $\mathcal E_i$ the event that $g$ is rejected by the algorithm IsLiteral at iteration $i$.
-The probability that the algorithm returns reject during $\log(k)$ iterations is $\mathbb P(\mathcal E_i)\ge 2/3$.
-By a union bound over $k$ such blocks, the probability that at least one iteration of IsLiteral returns reject is
+Let $\mathcal E_i$ be the event that $g$ is rejected by the algorithm IsLiteral at iteration $i$.
+The probability that the algorithm rejects during $\log(k)$ iterations is $\Pr(\mathcal E_i)\ge 2/3$.
+By a union bound over $k$ such blocks, the probability that at least one iteration of IsLiteral rejects is

 \end{proof}